The Ultimate Guide to Observing Jupiter

 Seeing Conditions

 Steady seeing conditions are critical when imaging or observing Jupiter.
-Avoid nights of bad seeing when our atmosphere is turbulent, and Jupiter appears like a shimmering blob on your laptop screen or in a telescope eyepiece.
+Avoid nights of bad seeing when our atmosphere is turbulent and Jupiter appears like a shimmering blob on your laptop screen or in a telescope eyepiece.
 Start with low magnification and work up if the views remain steady.
-During a night of good seeing, details on Jupiter will "pop" into view, and the Great Red Spot will be bright and noticeable.
+During a night of good seeing, details on Jupiter will "pop" into view, and the Great Red Spot will be bright and noticeable when it comes into view.

 Tip #2: